Sweet, warm no-added-sugar grilled peaches are wonderful on their own, even better with a scoop of homemade vanilla

 What peaches to use?

 The best peaches for this recipe are ripe yet firm.
 Soft, very juicy peaches are best enjoyed raw, since they won’t withstand the cooking process and will turn mushy.

 You can use a grill pan.
-Or you can broil the peaches, 3-4 minutes per side.
+Or if you have a broiler-safe dish, you can broil the peaches, 3-4 minutes per side.
 Check on them often, to make sure they don’t burn.

 I don’t think it’s necessary.
-Grilled peaches are very sweet.
+These peaches are very sweet.
 The grilling caramelizes the fruit’s natural sugar.
 So there’s truly no need for any added sugar, including natural sugars such as honey or maple syrup.

 You can also add a pinch of cinnamon to the melted butter if you’d like.
 I prefer to focus on the natural peach flavor so I normally don’t, but it’s very tasty.